-If you’re trying to recover from stroke paralysis, we have a very inspiring story to share with you.
+If you’re trying to recover from post-stroke paralysis, we have an inspiring success story to share with you.

 “My husband suffered a stroke caused by a dissecting carotid artery in late May of this year.
 He lost 40% of his left hemisphere of his brain causing right side paralysis.